 Freed-Hardeman University does participate in the statewide Tennessee Reverse Transfer program.
 Students who are eligible for this program will automatically be contacted to indicate their interest in pursuing reverse transfer with NSCC.
 For those students who wish to independently pursue a reverse transfer, written authorization and signatures must be obtained to exchange student academic information between the schools.
 This is for compliance with the Family Educational Rights and Privacy Act (FERPA).
 Interested students should contact their counselor at FHU/Dickson (Renaissance Center).
-His/her contact information is listed below.
-The counselor will assist students in completing all necessary paperwork.
+The admissions counselor will assist students in completing all necessary paperwork.